cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

     }
     ```

-5. `ApplyAndReturnValidatorSetUpdates` checks if there is `ConsPubKeyRotationHistory` with `ConsPubKeyRotationHistory.RotatedHeight == ctx.BlockHeight()` and if so, generates 2 `ValidatorUpdate` , one for a remove validator and one for creating a new validator
+5. `ApplyAndReturnValidatorSetUpdates` checks if there is `ConsPubKeyRotationHistory` with `ConsPubKeyRotationHistory.RotatedHeight == ctx.BlockHeight()` and if so, generates 2 `ValidatorUpdate` , one for a remove validator and one for create a new validator

     ```go
     abci.ValidatorUpdate{